English

 Phonics

-At Barlby Primary School, phonics is taught daily following the Little Wandle programme.
-Phonics teaching begins in Nursery and progresses throughout KS1.
-There are six phases of synthetic Phonics designed to teach children the letters and sounds for reading and writing.
 Children are assessed regularly within each of the phases, ensuring they are revisiting and reviewing prior sounds and learning new sounds at a pace that suits them.
 In addition to our half-termly phonics assessments, there is a national Phonics check for Year 1 in the Summer term.
 All children will be assessed on their ability to decode 40 real words and pseudo words.
 Children who may not reach the required pass mark are able to repeat the phonics check in Year 2 after deep consolidation and extra support if necessary.
-See further information and advice below.